DivyanshuKaintura/Air-Quality-Monitoring-and-Prediction/README.md

 2. This can help the government to take required steps
 3. They can study the pattern of change of air quality over time to take proper initiatives

-## Future Work
-Due to the lack of time because we had mid-terms exam we were not able to make more of it.
-After exams we can add multiple features to it.
-We will use Intel Tech for development instead of the used ones.

-we have been part of other national hackathons and last month we are ranked 4th in the Fetch.ai Agent Hackathon at IIT Guwahati, we have amazing developers among us.
-Please give us some time and we will make it worth it.